The smallest Transit is a neat solution for those upgrading from a car-based van

 On the face of it, the petrol EcoBoost lags well behind at 54mpg, but for journeys around towns and cities it could actually be the more economical proposition as diesel engines don't typically like short journeys.
 This will depend on your driving style, however.

-These emit as little as 112g/km under the new system.
-That’s equivalent to around 67mpg – still extremely good for a modern van.
+These promise around 67mpg – still extremely good for a modern van.

 Ford Transit Courier standard equipment

-The Transit Courier launched with two equipment grades: Base and Trend.
+The Transit Courier launched with two equipment grades in 2014: Base and Trend.

 Since then range-topping Limited trim has been introduced, and sits alongside Sport, offering extra interior kit rather than sporty design details.